 Friends University and the State of Kansas have long required F-1 visa holders to be tested for tuberculosis (TB).
 Starting in the fall of 2010, the Friends University will require those who are considered high-risk for tuberculosis, including all F-1 international students, to be tested with a blood test called Quantiferon (QFT).
 There are several advantages to using QFT:

 • Requires fewer patient visits to complete the TB screening process

 • Results are more accurate than the TB skin test

 • BCG vaccination does not affect QFT results.

 1. All new F-1 students will be required to have the QFT prior to beginning classes.
-Returning F-1 students may be required to have testing completed at the discretion of the Health and Wellness Coordinator.
+Returning F-1 students may be required to have testing completed at the discretion of the International Advisor.

-2. F-1 students traveling outside of the United States for 90 days or more will be required to contact the Health and Wellness Office upon return to the United States to determine if additional testing will be necessary.
+2. F-1 students traveling outside of the United States for 90 days or more will be required to contact the International Service Office upon return to the United States to determine if additional testing will be necessary.

-Detailed information about screening and treatment for tuberculosis can be found here.
-Students should undergo TB screening if they have arrived from or spent significant time in any country other than the U.S. the U.S.
+Students should undergo TB screening if they have arrived from or spent significant time in any country other than the United States.

 NOTE: This is only mandatory for students living in on-campus housing.

 The Centers for Disease Control’s Advisory Committee on Immunization Practices has established guidelines for the meningitis vaccine aimed at all new students including college freshmen living in campus-owned student housing.
 The American College Health Association supports these guidelines.
 In response to these efforts, the state of Kansas has mandated that “all incoming students residing in university housing be vaccinated for meningitis or sign a waiver indicating that they refuse to take the vaccine” effective July 1, 2007.